tensorlayer/TensorLayer/docs/_build/html/_sources/user/tutorial.txt

     probs = network.outputs
     sampling_prob = tf.nn.softmax(probs)

-Then when our agent is playing Pong, it calculte the probabilities of different actions, and then draw sample (action) from the uniform distribution.
+Then when our agent is playing Pong, it calculates the probabilities of different actions, and then draw sample (action) from this uniform distribution.
 As the actions are represented by 1, 2 and 3, but the softmax outputs should be start from 0, we calculate the label value by minus 1.